droe/sslsplit/README.md

 Protocols to prevent switching to QUIC/SPDY.
 HTTP compression, encodings and keep-alive are disabled to make the logs more readable.

+As an experimental feature, SSLsplit supports STARTTLS and similar mechanisms, where a protocol starts on a plain text TCP connection and is later upgraded to SSL/TLS through protocol-specific means, such as the STARTTLS command in SMTP.
+SSLsplit supports generic upgrading of TCP connections to SSL.

 See the manual page sslsplit(1) for details on using SSLsplit and setting up the various NAT engines.